Frank-W-B/UAV_delivery_project/README.md

 evaluate the effects of their decisions.
 For instance, should heliports at hospitals, police departments, and news agencies continue to require 5 mile radius no-fly zones?
 Should schools, government buildings, major shopping areas and parks also be protected by no-fly zones, and if so how large?
-How should flying over roads and highways be managed?
 And for delivery services and potential customers, how will package delivery time and UAV requirements be affected by these decisions?

 The first part of the project answers these questions by creating package delivery models for Denver County.
 "As the crow flies" routes are compared to more constrained routes that include no-fly zones for many locations.
 Routing problems solved via graph theory using data aggregated from the US.
-Census, the DenverOpenData catalog, Wikipedia, and Google Maps via the JavaScript API.
+Census, the DenverOpenData catalog, Google Maps via the JavaScript API.
 Results are visualized on Google Maps and in matplotlib.

 The second part of the project addresses the final step of delivery: package drop-off at the customer's home.
 In Amazon's conception of this step, the